Test Case vs Test Scenario: What is the Difference?

 • Are the login button and all other dynamic links responding correctly to clicks and taps?

 • Does the story progress normally?
-Is the URL route correct across all browsers, and does it allow login with the correct passwords?
+Is the URL correct across all browsers, and does it allow login with the correct passwords?

 Here are the examples of executing a test case.